-The Mekong Lodge is in Cai Be District of Tien Giang province, about 75 miles (120 kilometers) from Ho Chi Minh City.
-In addition to the long drive, you have to take a boat ride from Cai Be Harbor – a scenic cruise that will last around half an hour.
-At the lodge there are 28 bungalows, with either a river view or a garden view, and 12 exclusive bungalows that have their own private pools.
-All materials used in construction have been sourced locally, and the architectural style reflects the features of traditional cottages in rural Vietnam – thatched roofs, bamboo interiors and handmade, wooden furniture.
-You can spend your days doing a range of activities in the countryside, such as cycling, cooking, fishing, hiking, visiting villages and floating markets.
+The Mekong Lodge is in Cai Be District, about 120km (75mi) from Ho Chi Minh City.
+In addition to the long drive, you have to take a 30-minute boat ride from Cai Be Harbour.
+At the lodge, there are 28 bungalows, with either a river view or garden view, and 12 exclusive bungalows that have their own private pools.
+All materials used in construction have been sourced locally, and the architectural style reflects traditional cottages in rural Vietnam – thatched roofs, bamboo interiors and handmade wooden furniture.
+Spend your days cycling, cooking, fishing, visiting villages and floating markets.

 Con Dao is a breathtaking location, protected for decades as a national and marine park.
 Six Senses was the first five-star resort to open in the archipelago, a largely unexplored region.
 Despite being luxurious, the resort is committed to improving tits ecological and carbon footprint.
 In cooperation with the National Park, Six Senses has made it a mission to protect the dwindling dugong (sea cow) population around Con Dao.
 In addition, the hotel also provides education opportunities for the youth of the island.

 Ninila is a jungle hideaway on Phu Quoc Island, with only 14 guest rooms.
 Each one is pared back and simple with outdoor bathrooms where you’ll often find geckos and frogs.
 Showers are heated by solar energy, while the restaurant serves organic produce grown onsite.
 There’s even a friendly cow that you’ll certainly bump into during your stay.
 Join one of the farm’s snorkelling tours or try deep-sea fishing to catch your own dinner.